Nathan-Furnal/dotemacs/README.md

 Most of the programming configuration gravitates around `lsp-mode`, the language server protocol mode.
 It's particularly helpful to deal with multiple programming languages in a similar fashion.
+I recently added a working Python configuration which performs well.

 ## Writing